hubotio/hubot/docs/scripting.md

 layout: docs
 ---

 Hubot out of the box doesn't do too much, but it is an extensible, scriptable robot friend.
+There are [hundreds of scripts written and maintained by the community](/docs/#scripts) and it's easy to write your own.

 ## Anatomy of script loading